-- Notice of Discipline An employee subject to discipline will be provided with a written Notice of Discipline (NOD) which will contain all charges and specifications. - Employee Answer The employee will have eight calendar days to respond to the charges.
+- Employee Answer The employee will have eight calendar days to respond to the charges.
 The employee's response must be in writing. - Disciplinary Hearing Unless there is a stipulation of settlement between the Town and the employee, the Appointing Authority will designate a hearing officer in accordance with Civil Service Law Section 75.
+The designation must be in writing.
 The hearing officer will set the time and place for the hearing.
 The hearing officer will make a record of the hearing which will be submitted to the Appointing Authority, with the hearing officer's recommendations, for review and decision.